XML RSSSubscribe To This Site

 Now Joe is being fed thru a tube and slurs his words.

 Did you know that Alcoa will not even sell you aluminum if they even think you are going to build a tree stand.
 They won’t even sell you the weldable grades like 6061 for tree stands.
-The moral of the story is…For any aluminum weld that is critical , know what alloy you are welding and use Alcotecs filler metal chart found here.
+The moral of the story is…For any aluminum weld that is critical , know what alloy you are welding and use this aluminum filler metal chart found here.

 This is a really good resource….you’re welcome.